metadatacenter/cedar-artifact-library/README.md

 CEDAR elements are represented using the `ElementSchemaArtifact` class.

-Again, a companion builder class is provided that can be used to incrementally build an element.
+Again, a companion builder class can be used to create an element.

 For example, to create a minimal element with a name and description, we can use the library as follows: